Skip to main content

 PBI 23/7/PBI/2021 — Payment System Infrastructure Operators (PIP)

-PBI 23/7 mirrors PBI 23/6 for infrastructure operators (switching services, clearing houses, settlement systems):
+PBI 23/7 mirrors PBI 23/6 for infrastructure platform teams (switching services, clearing houses, settlement systems):

 • Same IS-audit cadence requirements as PJP